Mregojos/GCP-LLM-Deployment/README.md

 ---
 ## Multimodal
-* What are Multimodal models?
+* What are Multimodal Models?
     - Multimodal Models are capable of understanding and generating text, code, images, videos, and more.

 ---